CodeKommissar/The-WebDev-Blog/content/html/intro.md

 weight: 1
 ---

-HTML describes the structure of web pages and it stands for Hyper Text Markup Language, it is a language that computers can understand, but it isn't a Programming Language in itself, as its name tell us, it is a Markup Language.
+HTML stands for Hyper Text Markup Language and its job is to describe the structure and content of web pages.
+It is a language that computers can understand, but it isn't a Programming Language by itself, as its name tell us, it is a Markup Language.

 HTML is composed of elements which, on most cases, have two tags; an opening tag and a closing tag (which has an extra forward slash in it).
 HTML mission